Introduction

 They contain anti-inflammatory and soothing ingredients that can help reduce redness and improve healing.

-The "Perfect Skin" program from D-LAB is designed to act 360° on the imbalances of problem skin.
+The "Perfect Skin" program by D-LAB is designed to act 360° on the imbalances of problematic skin.

-It regulates sebum, accelerates healing, and eliminates imperfections in the long term by balancing the microbiome.
+It regulates sebum, accelerates healing, and eliminates imperfections in the long term by balancing the microbiota.

 Targeted action on skin regeneration: Thanks to its 29 active ingredients, it promotes accelerated healing and reduces redness.

-The "Perfect Skin" program brings together 29 innovative ingredients, including artichoke, microencapsulated zinc, probiotics, wild pansy, and Rosa Centifolia.
-These ingredients work in synergy to purify, smooth, and actively regenerate the skin's tissues.
+The "Perfect Skin" program combines 29 innovative ingredients, including artichoke, microencapsulated zinc, probiotics, wild pansy, and Rosa Centifolia.
+These ingredients work synergistically to purify, smooth, and actively regenerate the skin tissues.

 The benefits for the skin:

-The benefits for the skin include a reduction in imperfections, an improvement in skin texture, and prevention of acne scars.
+The benefits for the skin include a reduction in blemishes, an improvement in skin texture, and prevention of acne scars.
 The formula also helps to reduce redness and soothe the skin.

 Hypertrophic scars: how can dietary supplements help?

-Hypertrophic scars are thick, red scars that may benefit from taking dietary supplements.
+Hypertrophic scars are thick and red scars that may benefit from taking dietary supplements.

-Ingredients such as collagen, hyaluronic acid, and antioxidants can promote better tissue regeneration and reduce the appearance of hypertrophic scars.
+Ingredients like collagen, hyaluronic acid, and antioxidants can promote better tissue regeneration and reduce the appearance of hypertrophic scars.

 How can dietary supplements help reduce redness?